cpbotha/cpbotha.github.io/content/posts/2003-03-14-smart-guns.md

   - Uncategorized

 ---
 I am against the use of firearms and also against the right of any civilian to own and use such a thing.
-However, there are more than enough people who aren&#8217;t and who&#8217;re willing to fight for this right.
+However, there are more than enough people who aren’t and who’re willing to fight for this right.

 In that case, maybe a compromise is in order, such as